 The Fund categorizes its fair value disclosures within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
-Level 1 inputs are quoted process in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
+Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.

-The Fund has the following recurring fair value measurements as of June 30, 2019 and 2018:
+The Fund has the following recurring fair value measurements as of June 30, 2022 and 2021:

-Certificates of Deposit of \$1,000,000 are valued using quoted market prices for identical assets (Level 1 inputs).
+The Certificate of Deposit noted above in the amount of \$2,500,000 is valued using quoted market prices for identical assets (Level 1 inputs).